wingrunr21/flat-ui-sass/README.md

 also provides rake tasks to convert and vendor [Flat-UI Pro]() for use with Rails, Compass, and vanilla SASS.

+This gem is currently under development!
+Things are broken and will not work correctly.

 ## Dependencies

 `flat-ui-sass` requires [`bootstrap-sass`](https://github.com/twbs/bootstrap-sass) as well as `sass` >= 3.3.0.rc.2 There are a few things that need the features in the 3.3.x version of `sass`.

+Right now you need to be running the master branch of `bootstrap-sass` for the converter to run:

+    gem 'bootstrap-sass', github:'twbs/bootstrap-sass'

 `flat-ui-sass` also depends on `term-ansicolor` right now for the logging functionality of the converter.
 This is on the TODO list for removal.